davepinch/pinchy.cc/collections/_people/thomas-paine/wikipedia/Thomas_Paine.md

   - Thomas Paine
   - Wikipedia
 ---
-**Thomas Paine** (born **Thomas Pain**; February 9, 1737 [O.S.
-January 29, 1736] – June 8, 1809) was an English-born American political activist, philosopher, political theorist, and revolutionary.
-He authored *Common Sense* (1776) and *The American Crisis* (1776–1783), two of the most influential pamphlets at the start of the American Revolution, and helped inspire the Patriots in 1776 to declare independence from Great Britain.
-His ideas reflected Enlightenment-era ideals of transnational human rights.
+**Thomas Paine** (born Thomas Pain; February 9, 1737 [O.S.
+January 29, 1736] – June 8, 1809) was an English-born American Founding Father, political activist, philosopher, political theorist, and revolutionary.
+He authored *Common Sense* (1776) and *The American Crisis* (1776–1783), two of the most influential pamphlets at the start of the American Revolution, and he helped to inspire the Patriots in 1776 to declare independence from Great Britain.
+His ideas reflected Enlightenment-era ideals of human rights.